 Working Balance

-This allows a combination of the above.
-The one value is applied and both actions activated.
+This adjustment allows a combination of the interest and payment balance.
+The one value is applied and both actions are activated.
 This is to accommodate fluctuating balances when the balance varies and payments are made based on the actual balance outstanding.
 This is ideal for current/saving/mortgage accounts where the customer is charged based on the difference in their mortgage minus their savings (i.e. IF and other similar mortgages).

 Interest Balance Cap

-When required (for Credit Card Payment Protection Insurance cases) this adjustment ensures that interest is refunded on the correct amount.
+When required (for Credit Card Payment Protection Insurance cases or offset accounts) this adjustment ensures that interest is refunded on the correct amount by allowing you to set an interest balance for which the case interest balance will not go above.

 Set loan A balance - Split Loans